openandclose/html5prescan/README.rst

 I reported all inconsistencies upstream, and ``validator`` and ``jsdom`` maintainers confirmed my interpretations.

-So I believe may library and tests are in a good state.
+So I believe my library and tests are in a good state.

 For the details, see ``test/resource/memo/201910-comparison.rst``.